JoshuaZecha/riotapi/README.md

 # Accessing the RIOT API with R -
 File: Accessing Game History.R
 ## What does this file do?
 It extracts the json info retrieved from the riot api into R data frames.
-These data frames can be further analyzed with the knwon R tools.
+These data frames can be further analyzed with the known R toolset.
+The provided code gives a working basis for further requests which can be looked up under the following link  https://developer.riotgames.com/api-methods/ .

 ## What is my output?